 The road stretched straight and flat before me, like you’d see in a sports car commercial or a Dennis Hopper movie.
 On either side, the land spread wide and open.
 Not quite flat–with a bit of a roll here and there–dotted continuously with juniper and other unidentifiable desert shrubs.
-I had been traveling out West for almost six weeks since leaving my home in West Virginia, staying with friends in Albuquerque, visiting National Parks with my husband John, and searching for someplace in this vast region that I could call home.
+I had been traveling out West for almost six weeks since leaving my home in West Virginia, staying with friends in Albuquerque, visiting National Parks with my husband and searching for someplace in this vast region that I could call home.
 I spent Christmas at the Grand Canyon, celebrated the New Year in Joshua Tree National Park, and camped for two cold nights in the Mojave Desert.
 But nothing had felt like the real West until then – that moment on the long drive from Albuquerque to Roswell (don’t ask) when I looked around and saw…nothing.
 Or rather, no one.

 Don’t get me wrong – I love the National Parks.
-In fact, as we jostled for position at the South Rim overlooks on Christmas Day among the Asian, Euro, Latino, and other tourists, I confessed to John that America’s National Parks are what I’m most proud of about our country.
+In fact, as we jostled for position at the South Rim overlooks on Christmas Day among the Asian, Euro, Latino, and other tourists, I confessed to my husband that America’s National Parks are what I’m most proud of about our country.
 Make America great again?
 It already is – it always was.
 All we did was have the smarts not to mess parts of it up.
 Parts of it.

 Since then, I had been searching through northern Arizona and New Mexico in a borrowed car and obsessively Googling communities in Colorado, Idaho, Utah and Nevada.
 My goal?
-Find a nice small town with a nice small house where John and I could plant our not-so-nice small footprint and spend our weekends traipsing through wildlands.
+Find a nice small town with a nice small house where we could plant our not-so-nice small footprint and spend our weekends traipsing through wildlands.
 When I looked at a map and saw all that glorious green National Forest and Parkland surrounding western communities, I figured somewhere out there was a town for us.
 But as I explored potential sites on the ground, I found mostly strip malls or ghost towns; chain stores or boarded-up buildings.
 Other places looked promising, but the specter of future fracking or the legacy of past mining cautioned me away.
 With the new Trump Administration promising more fossil fuel drilling and less environmental oversight, my misgivings grew.

 I was getting discouraged.
 Where was the West I remembered?
 I had gotten my first taste of it 28 years ago, standing on the edge of the Beaver Rim in central Wyoming.
 Until then, I had spent all of my 25 years on the east coast.
 Eastern deciduous forest and Atlantic surf were my natural habitats.
 But that summer, as I looked out over the breathtaking emptiness of basin and range, I felt an awe I never could have imagined.
 Decades later, with a few more bumpy miles on my body’s odometer, I wanted to feel that again.